Are you a businessman/woman?

 The podcast has created a buzz with its focus on marketing tips.

 Social media marketing has grown over the years with most marketing executives taking their marketing campaigns to various social media platforms.
 In this podcast, the show features a social media expert who has dealt with various top brands in the market.

 For this reason, listeners gain insight into how the industry works.
 This is one of the best business podcasts to learn how big brands like IBM, Dell or ESPN have created a large following on various online platforms.

 17. Smart Passive Income

-It is possible for people to make six-figure bucks from passive incomes.
-Therefore, if you are in the dark and are wondering how this can be possible, then listen to Pat Flynn as he delves into various avenues for making passive income.
+It’s possible for people to make six-figure bucks from passive incomes.
+Therefore, if you’re in the dark and wondering how this is possible, then listen to Pat Flynn as he delves into various avenues for making passive income.

 Oh!
 Almost forgot, I am also addicted to green tea and Harry Potter.